GMATHUR90/rhcsa-prep/rhcsa/rhcsa.md

 ![vd0_291.png](rhcsa_images/vd0_291.png)

-## 2. Create a mount point and mount the volume.
+#### 2. Create a mount point and mount the volume.

 ![vd0_292.png](rhcsa_images/vd0_292.png)

+### Step 5: Configure Auto-Mount on Boot

+- 1. Get the UUID of the VDO volume.